 Other Service Fees.
 Under an agreement with the Fund, DIMA is compensated for providing regulatory filing services to the Fund.
-For the year ended April 30, 2023, the amount charged to the Fund by DIMA
+For the year ended April 30, 2023, the amount charged to the Fund by DIMA included in the Statement of Operations under "Reports to shareholders" was as follows:

-Fund Total Aggregated Unpaid at April 30, 2023 DWS Government & Agency Securities Portfolio \$1,455 \$525
+Fund Total Aggregated Unpaid at April 30, 2023 DWS Tax-Exempt Portfolio \$1,368 \$120